Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 Recent news
 ------
 * 2023/04: Our new paper on hyperparameter-free auto-tuning using DiffTune has been accepted by L4DC for oral presentation (16 selected out of 167 submissions)!
 The preprint is available [here]([https://youtu.be/i8Lms1cOoyI](https://arxiv.org/abs/2212.03194)).
 See you in Philly!
 * 2023/04: Our new paper on cooperative estimation and control of a diffusion-based spatiotemporal process has been accepted by Autonomous Robots!
 The demo experiment can be found [here](https://youtu.be/i8Lms1cOoyI).
+Paper can be accessed [here](https://link.springer.com/article/10.1007/s10514-023-10105-9).
 * 2023/04: Our new paper on fast UAV trajectory planning via simultaneous spatial and temporal assignments has been accepted by IEEE RA-L!
 The preprint is available on [arxiv](https://arxiv.org/abs/2211.15902).
 * 2023/04: Our exhibit won third place for The Future Today award at this year's Engineering Open House!
 More information can be found [here](https://eohillinois.org/).
 * 2023/03: I will give an invited talk at the [Robotics Seminar](https://robotics.illinois.edu/robotics-seminar-series/) in UIUC.